kadisonm/metro-app/README.md

 You can try it [here](https://kadisonm.github.io/metro-app/).

+## Disclaimer

 Completed: 6/06/2024

-*This project is not associated with Adelaide Metro, and has no financial gain.*
+*This project is not associated with Adelaide Metro, and has no financial gain.
+Nor is it official or functional.*

 ## About